p3drosola/Backbone.VirtualCollection/README.md

 ![Build Status](https://api.travis-ci.org/p3drosola/Backbone.VirtualCollection.png)

 Backbone.VirtualCollection allows you use display a subset of a backbone collection in a Backbone view that updates it real time.
-It workds great Marionette CollectionViews.
+It works great with Marionette CollectionViews.

 ### Usage